ajauwena/Bioinformatics_Projects/Insurance_Premium_Charges_Prediction_with_Machine_Learning/README.md

 To run this script, the following libraries must be installed:
 - Python.
 - Matplotlib.
-- Numpy.
+- NumPy.
-- Pandas.
+- pandas.
-- Scikit-learn.
+- scikit-learn.

 ## Usage